hlorand/minitube/README.md

 MiniTube YouTube Frontend and Downloader
 ================

+> *Keep in mind, it was made quickly in an "afternoon" coding session, that's why the code is super-minimal.
+It's part of a project where I slowly de-Google my life (not using a Google account).*

 A simple PHP-based frontend for browsing YouTube videos from your subscribed, categorized channels.
 It allows you to download videos as MP3 files.
 Generates an RSS feed from these mp3s for podcast apps - for example Apple Podcasts.

 Compatible with PocketTube Chrome extension for managing YouTube subscriptions and categories.